-Warmer water conditions could, potentially, allow new species to be cultured in the UK where the current temperature maximums and minimums are marginal for the species, such as sea bass, sea bream, turbot, hake, scombriforms (e.g. blue fin tuna), nori, ormer and Manilla clams.
+Warmer water conditions could, potentially, allow new species to be cultured (Bergh et al., 2007) in the region where the current temperature maximums and minimums are marginal for the species, such as sea bass, sea bream, turbot, hake, scombriforms (e.g. blue fin tuna), nori, ormer and Manilla clams.
+Although it should be recognised that other barriers to species diversification (e.g. economic) may prevent these opportunities being realised.